fogradio/fogradio.github.io/_pages/about.md

   - List recent honors or awards here.
 ---

-I’m Hangwei Zhang (张航玮), a fourth-year undergraduate student in the School of Automation Science and Electrical Engineering at Beihang University (BUAA).
+I’m **Hangwei Zhang (张航玮)**, a fourth-year undergraduate student in the School of Automation Science and Electrical Engineering at Beihang University (BUAA).
 I will receive my Bachelor of Engineering degree in Jun.
 2026.
-From Sep.
+Before major transfer, from Sep.
 2022 to Feb.
-2024, I was an undergraduate in the School of Physics at BUAA, before I transferred to my current major.
+2024, I was an undergraduate in the School of Physics at BUAA.
 Before entering university in Sep.
 2022, I studied at the Middle School Attached to Northwestern Polytechnical University in my hometown, Xi’an, Shaanxi Proviece.

 **<span style="color:red;">I am actively seeking a suitable PhD position for Fall 2026!!!</span>**